abpy/improved-sapling-tree-generator/README.md

 * consistent method of calculating the number of child stems and leaves, and more even distribution
 * hexagonal leaves now have UVs, and UVs are centered in the map
 * (11-4-15) Merge code from Garfield96, leaf settings can now be changed without updating the tree if leaves is disabled.
+* 11-9 Made changes to armature and animation, these changes are experimental and may be subject to changes
+  * added leaf bones, and animation looping
+  * fix issues with auto curve handels and intersections
+  * changed bending amount based on branch radius

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree